Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Four Signal Processing Schemes

 \end{corollary} \begin{proof} The proof of \eqref{eq:SE_3} is similar to the proof of \eqref{eq:MMSE_Com_4} and is therefore omitted. \end{proof}

-The complex LSFD coefficient matrix $\mathbf{A}_k$ can be optimized by the CPU to maximize the achievable SE of UE $k$ for Level 3 in \eqref{eq:SE_3} as follows. \begin{theorem} The achievable SE in \eqref{eq:SE_3} is maximized by
+The complex LSFD coefficient matrix $\mathbf{A}_k$ can be optimized by the CPU to maximize the achievable SE of UE $k$ for Level 3 in \eqref{eq:SE_3} as the following theorem. \begin{theorem} The achievable SE in \eqref{eq:SE_3} is maximized by